Quick Start: Install and protect Domain Admins

 Group Policy details

-If you manually create your group policy instead of using the above Create-Group-Policy command:
+If you manually create your group policy instead of using the above command:

 - For Domain Controllers, make an exception: override "Deny access from the network" so it does not block AuthLite 1-Factor Session Tag.
 You can do this by linking the included policy named, "Computer: Allow Network Access by AuthLite 1-Factor Session Tag (override Deny)" to the Domain Controllers OU.

 User Provision and test

-- Switch an existing admin user from Domain Admins into AuthLite DA automatically by running the "Convert-User-Groups" command, with your domain admin user as a parameter.
+- Switch an existing admin user from Domain Admins into AuthLite-Protected Domain Admins automatically by running the Convert-Admin-Groups command, supplying your domain admin's username as a parameter.

-- If your user isn't a domain admin yet but you want them to be, just manually add them to AuthLite-Protected Domain Admins by hand.
+- If your user isn't a domain admin yet but you want them to be, you can just manually add them to AuthLite-Protected Domain Admins by hand.
 The benefit of the Convert-Admin-Groups command is that it makes sure you haven't missed any dangerous power groups.

 - Provision token(s) to the user